Ajinkya32/file-upload-service/README.md

-# Secure File Upload Service (Express.js)
+# File Upload Service

 ## Overview

-A secure file upload microservice built with Node.js, Express, Prisma (SQLite), and BullMQ for background processing.
+A file upload microservice built with Node.js, Express, Prisma, and BullMQ for background processing.

 ## Setup